MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/oem-guidance-on-registry-keys-for-video-stabilization.md

 # Video stabilization registry settings

-The OEM-set **MaxPixelsPerSecond** registry key pertains only to applying video stabilization to a video at capture-time.
+The OEM-set **VideoStabilization** registry key **MaxPixelsPerSecond** value pertains only to applying video stabilization to a video at capture-time.
 It allows OEMs to configure video stabilization settings on a device.
 The configuration takes into account the device’s recording resolution, along with its hardware and software capabilities.

 ## Overview

-Video stabilization registry key values are used to specify the maximum capabilities of video stabilization on a device, under optimal circumstances.
+The **VideoStabilization** registry key **MaxPixelsPerSecond** value is used to specify the maximum capabilities of video stabilization on a device, under optimal circumstances.
 All apps can read the registry key and avoid attempting unreasonable usage of video stabilization.

-The value entered in the **MaxPixelsPerSecond** registry key sets the limit beyond which the MFT will not try to turn on video stabilization, even if an app enables it.
+The value entered in the **MaxPixelsPerSecond** value sets the limit beyond which the MFT will not try to turn on video stabilization, even if an app enables it.
 The registry key needs to indicate the greatest resolution and frame rate at which a device can run video stabilization.
-If the **MaxPixelsPerSecond** registry key is not set, the video stabilization MFT will use a fallback value.
+If the **MaxPixelsPerSecond** value is not set, the video stabilization MFT will use a fallback value.
 Finally, if that fails as well, video stabilization will use its internal logic to switch off in order to prevent a sub-optimal user experience.

 ## Video stabilization requirements